CAPC Guidelines:

 Diagnosis

-• Diagnosis is difficult in incidental hosts and is primarily based on clinical signs and history.
+• Diagnosis is difficult in incidental hosts and is primarily based on clinical signs and history (travel to or living in endemic areas, ingestion or interaction with intermediate or paratenic hosts).

-• ELISAs are available to detect mAbs of A. cantonensis and often used in human medicine.
+• ELISAs are available to detect mAbs of A. cantonensis and are often used in human medicine.

-• Fecal exams are not useful as only the rat definitive host will have larvae in feces.
+• Fecal exams are not useful in dogs or other incidental hosts as only the rat definitive host will have larvae in feces.

-• PCR of CSF fluid or blood has been successful used in diagnosis by PCR, but false negatives are common.
+• PCR of CSF fluid or, less often, blood has been successfully used for diagnosis in incidental hosts, but false negatives are common.

 Control and Prevention

-• Not drinking water where dead snails have been found.
+• Prevent incidental hosts from drinking water where dead snails have been found.

-• Washing produce thoroughly with clean water to avoid accidental ingestion of mollusks.
+• Washing and inspecting produce thoroughly with clean water to avoid accidental ingestion of mollusks.

 • Cooking meat thoroughly (mollusks, paratenic hosts) to avoid ingestion of infective larvae.